- 1.99% MER rate for bisf houses

 Small kitchen/bathroom extensions of single skin brick blockwork – bisf construction•

-Concrete or steel frame-blocks of flats were built after the 1980 BISF House equity release.
-Bisf houses are usually priced about 30% lower per square foot than a conventional construction house.
+Concrete or steel frame-blocks of flats built after 1980, BISF House equity release.
+Bisf houses are usually priced about 30% lower per square foot than conventional houses.

 Solid brick, stone or concrete block–minimum thickness 225mm•Cavity brick, stone or concrete block – minimum thickness 275mm•